 Farrell Summer Experiential Learning Grants

 The department provides financial support for rising sophomores, juniors, or seniors to engage in summer experiential learning related to their political science studies.
 To be eligible, students must be continuing their Northwestern studies the following academic year (graduating students are not eligible to apply).
 Experiences could include an internship at a non-profit public service organization, NGO, political campaign, or other similar unpaid opportunity.
-Support is not provided for undergraduate research (students should apply for a University Research Grant or a Ted and Cora Ginsberg Research Grant instead) or for professional-development oriented work experiences.
+Support is not provided for undergraduate research.
+Students planning to conduct summer research should apply for a University Summer Research Grant or a Ted and Cora Ginsberg Research Grant instead.

 Students should not expect to rely exclusively on these funds for summer funding.
 Applicants must be specific and forthcoming regarding other available sources of financial support.
 Students' financial need for the summer may be taken into account in determining award amounts.